apollo

 Disease/Condition Glossary

 Type-2 diabetes mellitus: It is also known as non-insulin-dependent diabetes.
-It is a chronic or lifelong disease that keeps the body from utilizing insulin properly.
+It is a chronic or lifelong disease that keeps the body from utilising insulin properly.
 Diabetes is a medical condition in which blood glucose levels are above normal.
 People with type 2 diabetes either do not produce enough insulin, or the insulin produced cannot perform its function in the body (insulin resistance).
 Middle-aged or older individuals are most likely to suffer from type 2 diabetes; hence, it is also known as adult-onset diabetes.
 Type 2 diabetes symptoms include lack of energy, tiredness, frequent urination, excess thirst, dry mouth, blurry vision, constant hunger, weight loss, and itchy skin.

 FAQs

-Do not stop taking EVOGLIPTIN without consulting your doctor, as it may cause an increase in blood glucose levels.
-Continue taking EVOGLIPTIN for as long as your doctor has prescribed it to you.
-Do not be reluctant to speak with your doctor if you experience any difficulty while taking EVOGLIPTIN.
+Do not stop taking Evogliptin without consulting your doctor, as it may cause an increase in blood glucose levels.
+Continue taking Evogliptin for as long as your doctor has prescribed it to you.
+Do not be reluctant to speak with your doctor if you experience any difficulty while taking Evogliptin.

-Hypoglycaemia/low blood sugar levels could be the side effect of EVOGLIPTIN.
-Hypoglycaemia generally occurs when EVOGLIPTIN is taken along with other antidiabetic medicines, without food or with alcohol.
+Hypoglycaemia/low blood sugar levels could be the side effect of Evogliptin.
+Hypoglycaemia generally occurs when Evogliptin is taken along with other antidiabetic medicines, without food or with alcohol.
 Consume sugary food such as candy or fruit juice if you experience hypoglycaemic symptoms such as dizziness, cold sweats, anxiety, or tremor.
-Regularly monitor blood glucose levels while taking EVOGLIPTIN.
+Regularly monitor blood glucose levels while taking Evogliptin.

 If you miss a dose, try to take it as soon as you remember.
 However, if it is almost time for the scheduled dose, skip the missed dose and take the scheduled dose instead.
 Avoid taking the double dose as it might cause unpleasant side effects or overdose.

-Low fibre, high fat diet, sugary diet, obesity, smoking, stress, lack of exercise, age, genetic factors, and certain medical conditions are the common causes of diabetes.
+Low fibre, high-fat diet, sugary diet, obesity, smoking, stress, lack of exercise, age, genetic factors, and certain medical conditions are the common causes of diabetes.